UBC-MDS/programming-in-python-for-data-science/chapters/en/module8.md

 </codeblock>

 Let's transform some of the columns in your canucks dataset.
-Let's also see how many of the players have multiple `T` in their name.
+Let's also see how many of the players have multiple `T`'s in their name.

 Tasks:
 - Convert the `Position` and `Country` columns into uppercase and save this in a dataframe named `canucks_upper`.
 - Create a new column in the `canucks_upper` dataframe named `number_ts` where you count the total number of times the letter T (lowercase or uppercase) appears in their name.
 - Save this dataframe named as `canucks_upper_ts`.
-- How many players have more than 1 letter T in their name?
+- How many players have multiple T's in their name?

 <codeblock id="08_22">